 Aboriginal and Torres Strait Islander Studies 1

-1. be introduced to an in-depth level of information about Aboriginal and Torres Strait Islander peoples and their historical relations with non-indigenous Australians.
+1. be introduced to introductory level information about Aboriginal and Torres Strait Islander peoples and their historical relations with non-Indigenous Australians.

 2. be aware of the range of ideas about treatment of Aboriginal and Torres Strait Islander peoples.